 But, to be honest, I wasn’t a perfect candidate!
 I’m here to tell you that you can make it into grad school!
 You’ll have to put in the work, but you can make it happen!

 By far, the most stressful period of my life thus far was applying to graduate school.
 To be honest, I didn’t have the best GPA out there, but I was passionate.
-I was lucky enough to obtain an SLP-A position during my undergrad years, as well as doing Autism therapy and numerous other relatable jobs.
+I was lucky enough to obtain an SLP-A position during my undergrad, as well as doing in home therapy with autistic children, and numerous other relatable jobs.
 I understand the stress involved in the entire process!
 Here are my bits of advice:

 1) Start early!
 I know you’ve heard this a million times, but if you start an application at the last minute, it will show!

 2) Don’t get too hung up on the numbers, but realize the numbers do count.
 I got into multiple universities with less than average statistics!
 It can be done, but realize if you have less than average numbers (i.e., GPA, GRE scores), you will need to make it up elsewhere if your application!
 Make sure you’ve volunteered or worked at relatable places.
 Make sure you have amazing letters of recommendation from professors in the department.
 And make sure your application is flawless.
 My advisor in graduate school told me that you wouldn’t believe how many people turn in applications with typos.
 Don’t be one of those people!